How to make iced filter coffee, does this sound like a question you might ask?

 - Pouring Kettle (not essential)

-Reminder: This method is for x2 cups.
+Note: This recipe is for x2 cups.

 - Fill your decanter or vessel with the ice cubes (40% of the water volume - depending on how many cups you're brewing).